jobrunr/website/content/en/documentation/installation/storage/_index.md

 ```
 java -cp jobrunr-${jobrunr.version}.jar org.jobrunr.storage.sql.common.DatabaseSqlMigrationFileProvider {databaseType} ({tablePrefix})
 ```
+>Note: need to provide the slf4j-api.jar while executing the jar

 Once you created the tables, you can configure JobRunr as follows (when using `jobrunr-spring-boot-starter`, this is not necessary):